FIWARE/tutorials.NGSI-LD/README.md

 [Gitpod](https://github.com/gitpod-io/gitpod) is an open-source Kubernetes application for ready-to-code cloud development environments that spins up an automated dev environment for each task, in the cloud.
 It enables you to run the tutorials in a cloud development environment directly from your browser or your Desktop IDE.

+### Windows Subsystem for Linux

+We will start up our services using a simple bash script.
+Windows users should download the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) to provide a command-line functionality similar to a Linux distribution on Windows.

 ## Tutorials List[<img src="https://img.shields.io/badge/NGSI-LD-d6604d.svg" width="90"  align="left" />](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.08.01_60/gs_cim009v010801p.pdf)